 How to detect frozen pipes?

-- The easiest way to understand is the stoppage of water. if you have water in your reservoir, but none of it is coming out of the faucet or only falling in a drizzle, then chances are your pipe is frozen and blocked.
+- The easiest way to recognize the pipes being frozen is the stoppage of water. if you have water in your reservoir, but none of it is coming out of the faucet or only coming out in a drizzle, then chances are your pipe is frozen and blocked.

 - If you notice slight frost accumulating on the outer side of the pipes which can be seen, you might want to book a plumber and check whether your pipes are all right or have frozen.

 - In case the outgoing pipes of your household have frozen, there are two ways to know.
 After a point, drainage will slow down as the water will not be able to go through.
-Secondly, there will be bad odour coming back up.
+Secondly, there will be bad odor coming back up from the drain.

 Fixing frozen pipes

-It depends on the amount of damage or work needed to be done.
+Cost and repairs needed will depend on the amount of damage or work needed to fix the issue.
 Get professional help and call your plumber or technician to check the matter immediately, and they will tell you whether it can be fixed or will need complete replacement.